dschonholtz/Neuralink/README.md

 # Neuralink Compression:

+# Day 4 2.85x with bigrams!

+Bigram Compressors!
+At the end of day 2, I noted that we probably don't need a neural network, and we can probably do sequence prediction fairly well with only a single value.

+This encodes all values to 10 bits as there are only 1024 unique values in this dataset.
+Then it builds a bigram model of these values.

+To get started go to the getting started section at the bottom.

+If you look in figma

+# Day 2 and earlier

 ## 2.54 with Optimal Huffman Coding,

 ## and 2.268 or .6% better than zlib with one hop look up,